shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 #### 4.1.2.
 Dynamically add it!

 First way is **'dynamically adding target modules'**.
-Here's some Python information here.
+Here's some Python information.

 As you know, Python has _sys_ standard module and it deals with Python interpreter environment.
 It can control interpreter-related configurations like recursion limit of function calls, get version information of the interpreter, customize shell prompts('\>\>\>' is default) and etc.

-In there, **there is a list named _sys.path_ and it contains paths of directories that the interpreter searches for modules when you try to import modules.**
+Also _sys_ contains a list named _sys.path_ and it contains paths of directories that the interpreter searches for modules when you try to import modules.**

 ```python